Skip to Content

 It’s also super low in calories carrying just 22 calories per 100g

-How to cook broccoli rabe less bitter?
+How to cook broccoli rabe so they taste less bitter?

 If you want to mellow all the bitterness from broccoli rabe simply blanche it (cook briefly in salty boiling water and place in iced water to stop the cooking process)